Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

 Then examine your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s dirty, you can freshen it by pouring water-down bleach through the tube to flush the line.
+If it’s scummy, you can clean it by draining watered-down bleach through the tube to clean the line.
 Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from A2Z Air Inc can make your unit more efficient and help it last longer.
-We also offer convenient service agreements, so you won’t forget to schedule your routine maintenance!
+Annual air conditioner maintenance from A2Z Air Inc can make your equipment more efficient and help it last longer.
+We also have practical service agreements, so you won’t forget to schedule your routine maintenance!